The online Comment window has expired

 • Default_avatar

-Jeannie Llewellyn about 4 years ago
+Jeannie Llewellyn over 4 years ago

 On rereading this proposal, it is so win-lose for tenants and landlords, especially toward owner-occupied situations.
 I just went through an eviction of a tenant who did not pay for nine months!
 If that is what Oakland thinks is okay, then we need a new board that understands how a business - and a city - needs to run.
 This eviction was not only pre-COVID19, but followed the rules of the RAP as well as settled very much generously in favor of the tenant.
 We do not need MORE imposed upon picyune micro-management by the city.